Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "People will forget what you said, people will forget what you did, but people will never forget how you made them feel."
+> "Patience is a form of wisdom.
+It demonstrates that we understand and accept the fact that sometimes things must unfold in their own time."
-> — **Maya Angelou**
+> — **Jon Kabat-Zinn**

 ---

-_Last updated: 16 November 2025 ⏳_
+_Last updated: 17 November 2025 ⏳_